Mariana (Millais): Reception

-The Makin Collection of Victorian paintings and drawings, which includes works by artists such as Millais, Holman Hunt, Rossetti and Burne-Jones, was inherited by his son Christopher Makins and transferred to his residence in Washington DC.
-The collection had been begun by Henry Francis Makins (1841–1914), who was a friend of Millais, and enlarged by Roger, his grandson.
+The Makin Collection of Victorian paintings and drawings, which includes works by artists such as Millais, Holman Hunt, Rossetti, and Burne-Jones, was inherited by his son Christopher Makins and transferred to his residence in Washington, DC.
+The collection was begun by Henry Francis Makins (1841–1914), a friend of Millais, and enlarged by Roger, his grandson.

-The Victoria & Albert Museum holds an 1850 study, in pen and ink on paper.
+The Victoria & Albert Museum holds an 1850 study in pen and ink on paper.